ericssmith/presentations/vtcc9/vtcc9_links.md

 - Jump on terminating condition
 - Output moved to boundary with environment
-- Results in '1' for prime numbers
+- Domain is incorrect; results in '1' for prime numbers

 * * *